-Conservation is very important to us at Hidden Valley, and we live the philosophy of “Working with nature”.
+Conservation is very important to us at Hidden Valley Wines, and we live the philosophy of “Working with nature”.

 Hidden Valley Wines are farmed in accordance with ecologically sensitive farming practices.

 This entails careful consideration as to how we prepare the soils, nurture the vines and conserve non-agricultural lands.
 This considerate approach is part of the core philosophy of “working with nature”, where we produce wines sustainably and responsibly.
-Hidden Valley is a WWF Conservation Champion - acknowledged as an environmental leader in the industry for our commitment to conservation, responsible production practices, integrated environmental management systems and spearheading innovations in water, energy efficiency and climate adaptation.
+Hidden Valley Wines is currently 1 of 39 WWF Conservation Champions - acknowledged as an environmental leader in the industry for our commitment to conservation, responsible production practices, integrated environmental management systems and spearheading innovations in water, energy efficiency and climate adaptation.
 Visit wwf.org.za/conservationchampions for more information.

 Sustainable agriculture is the approach both in and outside the cellar.

-The gardens on the Hidden Valley Farm have been created with care and sensitivity for the environment.
+The gardens on the Hidden Valley Wines farm have been created with care and sensitivity for the environment.
 The indigenous wild olive forests in the valley inspired the creation of an indigenous and environmentally sensitive landscape.
 Visit us to take a walk through our beautiful gardens and nature trail.

-Recycling has become a mantra at Hidden Valley.
+Recycling has become a mantra at Hidden Valley Wines.
 It is important to us to ensure that we reduce waste by recycling everything possible on the farm.

-In a conservation initiative undertaken by Hidden Valley, with Nomzame Ngame and her team, who originally worked for the NGO Working for Water, we continuously remove all exotic and alien plants.
+In a conservation initiative undertaken by Hidden Valley Wines, with Nomzame Ngame and her team, who originally worked for the NGO Working for Water, we continuously remove all exotic and alien plants.